chuckersjp/coreos-iso-maker/README.md

+## WARNING!
+WARNING!
+WARNING!
+It has been brought to my attention that use of coreos-iso-maker may geerate images that may NOT be supported if you plan to install your cluster in FIPS mode.
+A customer was having issues with a FIPS based cluster that they couldn't update which may or may not be related to their use of this repo.
+You have been warned!

+Also note that in upcoming version of OpenShift, there will be the supported ability customize the ISO installer.
+See [here](https://coreos.github.io/coreos-installer/cmd/iso/#coreos-installer-iso-customize) for more details

 # coreos-iso-maker V2.10
 Update this version:  This version supports the new OCP 4.6 ISO.
 There was a name change as well as a change in the underlying directory structure of the ISO which broke everything so this is no longer backwards compatible.